 This evening we fly back to Lima.

-Following our visit we transfer to the airport, and board our flights back from Peru.
+Following our visit we transfer to the airport for our flights home.

 - Expert Guide Lecturer